-If you’re a reader of this blog you know we are lovers of most games room games.
-However, if I had to choose my favourite it would be a very close run thing between pool and ping-pong, with pool just edging it.
+If you’re a reader of this blog you know we are lovers of most table games.
+However, if I had to choose my favourite, it would be a very close run thing between pool and ping-pong, with pool just edging it.
 So today we will be discussing what, in our opinion will be the best pool tables in 2017.

 Best Mini Pool Table

 A mini pool table is a great way to introduce someone to the game of pool and billiards.
 They tend to be aimed at young kids however they are great fun to play whatever your age and skill level.
 When looking for a mini pool for home use you will need to consider the size you require, whether you require legs or for it to sit on a tabletop or floor and the budget you have available.
 The definition of mini pool (for us) is a table that is 4ft in length or less.
 Below are some of the best mini pool tables, including table top, free-standing and folding versions for your consideration.

 Our top pick budget mini pool table is The Trademark Games Mini Pool Table.
 This is perfect for small kids or if older kids / adults just want a quick bit of fun.
 It comes with a ball retriever on both sides, two cues, balls, a triangle and chalk.
 This version is small, in fact it’s really small, compared to some other mini models.

 Fancy a quick game?
 At just 20″ you can set it up almost anywhere very quickly – as long as the surface is flat, you can start playing immediately.
 Don’t want to leave it out when not in use?
 No problem.
 Because of its size, it takes up very little room so can be stored away in the closet or cupboard.
 So who do we think this is aimed at?
 In our opinion it’s a great gift for young kids.
 Older kids and teenagers will probably want to play on a larger table.

 - Great beginner pool / billiards game for kids.

 - No assembly required – unpack and play.

 - Size – 20 inches x 12 inches x 3.5 inches.